tamsri/radio-gyms/README.md

 # )]}
 ```
 ### 2. Calculate the traced result with the theoretical outdoor model
+The result from the ray tracer can be calculated by the propagation models in ```radio_gyms.models```.
+In this example, ```TheoreticalOutdoorModel``` can compute the traced results to predict the signal strength
+and delay between the receiver and transmitter based on the theoretical radio propagation models.
 ```python
 from radio_gyms.models import TheoreticalOutdoorModel result = {